IQSS/dataverse/doc/sphinx-guides/source/contributor/documentation.md

 ## Building the Guides with Sphinx

-The Dataverse guides are written using Sphinx (<https://sphinx-doc.org>).
-We recommend installing Sphinx on your computer or using a Sphinx Docker container to build the guides locally so you can get an accurate preview of your changes.
+While the "quick fix" technique shown above should work fine for minor changes, especially for larger changes, we recommend installing Sphinx on your computer or using a Sphinx Docker container to build the guides locally so you can get an accurate preview of your changes.

 In case you decide to use a Sphinx Docker container to build the guides, you can skip the next two installation sections, but you will need to have Docker installed.